Dutch elm disease

 Dutch elm disease is caused by 2 closely related fungi, Ophiostoma ulmi and Ophiostoma novo-ulmi.
 Ophiostoma novo-ulmi is the more aggressive species and is the most common pathogen associated with DED today.

 All native species of elm are susceptible to DED.
 In Minnesota this includes American elm (Ulmus americana), red or slippery elm (U. rubra), and rock elm (U. thomasii).
 Some cultivars of American elm have a higher tolerance to the disease and may recover if infected.
 Asiatic elms such as Chinese elm (U. parvifolia), which is not hardy in Minnesota, Japanese elm (U. davidiana var. japonica), and Siberian elm (U. pumila) are resistant, but not immune to the disease.
-Below is a list showing developed cultivars that have some level of resistance or tolerance to DED and can be planted in Minnesota.
+Researchers and plant breeders have developed several hybrid Asian elms and American elms that are resistant or tolerant of DED.
+Detailed information about elm varieties that grow well in Minnesota can be found in the publication 'Elm Trees- Dutch elm disease resistant varieties'.

 - Leaves on one or more branches in the outer crown of the tree turn yellow, wilt and then turn brown.